 The technique for making dentures as taught in dental school involves many steps, several of which can be skipped in an effort to economize.

 For the most accurate replication of the dental arches, dentists will use a multiple-impression technique.
-A first impression with an inexpensive and easy impression material like alginate will be used to make a preliminary model of the arch.
+A first impression with an inexpensive and easy impression material like alginate can be used to make a preliminary model of the arch.
 This model will then be used to make a custom tray specifically for the particular patient being treated.
+Some dentists skip this step by using specially constructed moldable trays and say that this produces results that are as good.
 The dentist will then go to a more expensive and more technique-sensitive material such as polyether or polyvinysiloxane.
 A second impression with a heavy-bodied version of this impression material can be used to record the peripheries of the arch, and then a final impression with a light-bodied wash will record all the detail.
 Dentists can use the first preliminary model to construct the denture, but accuracy will be sacrificed.